Hixie/isd/servers/src/login-server/README.md

 # Protocol

 WebSocket text frames whose format is null-terminated fields of UTF-8.
+Each field is a text string (e.g. integers are represented using ASCII digits).

-The first field is the command, the second is a 32 bit number called the conversation ID.
+The first field is an integer called the conversation ID (in the range of a 32 bit unsigned integer).
+The second field is a text string specifying the command (e.g. `new`, `login`, etc).
+Subsequent fields depend on the specified command, as described in the subsections below.

 The server responds in the same format.
 Replies always start with a field that says `reply`, then the conversation ID, then either a `T`